BertyBasset/SynthCustomControls/README.md

 ### Manual override Annotation position and fontsizr
 By default, the Annotation positions are set automatically using a radius relative to the Knob Width.
 To override this, set the radius using the `ManualAnnotationRadius` property.
-The FontSize if also automatically set to scale with Knob Width.
+The FontSize is also automatically set to scale with Knob Width.
 To override, set the `ManualAnnotationFontSize` property.
 ```
 <custom:Knob.AnnotationMode>Labels</custom:Knob.AnnotationMode>
 <custom:Knob.ManualAnnotationRadius>1.9</custom:Knob.ManualAnnotationRadius>